-Claudia has led AHC through the development of its first strategic plan, its execution and successive updates.
+Prof Claudia has led AHC through the development of its first strategic plan, its execution and successive updates.
 Under her leadership, AHC developed and implemented an organisational policy framework and quality assurance programme that cemented the organisation’s reputation for excellence and transparency.
-Claudia’s focus on empowerment and capacity building, coupled with her vision of contributing to global child health knowledge, led her to launch AHC’s Global Child Health Department and its flagship programme, Saving Babies’ Lives.
+Claudia’s focus on empowerment and capacity building, coupled with her vision of contributing to global child health knowledge, led her to launch the flagship programme Saving Babies’ Lives.

 Before assuming the role of CEO, Claudia worked as Director of Clinical Research at AHC’s Cambodia Oxford Medical Research Unit (COMRU).
-From 2006-2012, Claudia worked as a research paediatrician in refugee camps along the Thailand – Myanmar border, leading research on pneumonia and sepsis that resulted in interventions that substantially reduce neonatal mortality.
-Claudia is a UK-trained honorary consultant paediatrician and clinician scientist with the University of Oxford.
+Prior to that, Claudia worked as a research paediatrician in refugee camps along the Thailand – Myanmar border, leading research on pneumonia and sepsis that resulted in interventions that substantially reduce neonatal mortality.
+Claudia is a UK-trained honorary consultant paediatrician, associate professor and clinician scientist with the University of Oxford.
 Her research to date has resulted in over 50 published scientific papers.

 Dr Ngoun Chanpheaktra, Hospital Director